Switzerland provides Armenia with technical cooperation and is involved in helping resolve the conflicts in the South Caucasus region.

 Switzerland recognised Armenia as an independent state on 23 December 1991.
 The two countries have maintained diplomatic relations since 30 April 1992.
 The Armenian ambassador was accredited to Switzerland in 2002.

 In 2011, Switzerland opened an embassy in Yerevan.
 Until then, the Swiss ambassador in Tbilisi had also been accredited to Armenia.

 The number of Swiss nationals in Armenia remains small.
-By contrast, the Armenian community in Switzerland is relatively large: between 4,000 and 6,000 people of Armenian origin are currently living in Switzerland.
+By contrast, the Armenian community in Switzerland is relatively large: between 4,000 and 6,000 people of Armenian origin live in Switzerland.